-Below is another impressive part of the museum — a recreation of an actual pithouse on display, giving an idea of how the pueblo people lived.
+Below is another impressive part of the museum — a recreation of an actual pithouse giving an idea of how the pueblo people lived.
 Pithouses were built with floor level lower than the ground surface, then covered with a roof comprised of tree limbs, brush, mud and dirt.
 The structures were primitive and sustainable much like today’s adobe homes, keeping the temperature fairly stable, warm in winter and cool in summer.
 Pithouses were relatively easy to build, and later gave way to larger structures made of stone and clay, then to the magnificent cliff dwellings found at Mesa Verde.

 The interactive displays and children’s discovery center entices you to learn more about the day to day life of the native people.
 Try weaving on a Pueblo-style loom, grind corn into meal on a metate stone, peek into microscopes to see pottery up close, open drawers where you may touch artifacts, and read historical information about the set-up and tools of archeological digs.